 Ergonomics: * * * *

 It’s a freaking AR-15.
 The adjustable stock is nice, but certainly not different from the adjustable stocks on any other type of AR-15 pattern gun.
-The built-in sling mounting points are nice provided you don’t plan on using a Slide Fire.
+The built-in sling mounting points are nice provided you don’t plan on using a Slide Fire on the buffer tube.
 It would also have been nice to shave a bit more weight off of the gun, but one can’t everything.
 Where would you put it?

 Ergonomics Firing: * * *